Changissnz/selfinterest/README.md

 the "self" were to remain impartial, thereby granting them the cognitive freedom, out of their will not steadfast in directionality, to think whatever of the event at any point in time or space during their host's remaining existence.
+Here is another example.
+The authorities demand a human being use their brain to produce some work, as part of social responsibility to the public.
+The human being refuses, escapes, and joins a revolt.
+How much intelligence is needed then that does not also require "chance"?
+And what kind of changes would that intelligence produce?
+The human being only wanted to be left alone.

+Curiosity aside to demands prescribed by the socially responsible onto sentient intelligence, sentient intelligence is a social value.
 Intellectual purity is a myth.
 At best, there is creativity original by the lack of immediate reference, first buried before being cherished by those that no longer have the inconvenience of thinking those thoughts into material form for society, the collective, or whatever.
 Then there are institutions for regulatory bureaucracy and big business.
 What is really the "self" in civilization, with the potential to not have to hunt or farm for a living?